C$ 418 Find Cheap Flights from Vancouver to Thailand

 The average price of all round-trip flights from Vancouver Intl Airport to Thailand clicked on KAYAK for each day over the last 12 months.

-If your flying dates are flexible, you should consider flying to Thailand on a Thursday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Friday is the most expensive day to fly from Vancouver to Thailand.
-For your return ticket, we recommend flying on a Thursday and avoiding Tuesdays for the best deals.
+If your flying dates are flexible, you should consider flying to Thailand on a Tuesday, as we generally find the cheapest rates on that day for this route.
+On the other hand, Thursday is the most expensive day to fly from Vancouver to Thailand.
+For your return ticket, we recommend flying on a Tuesday and avoiding Sundays for the best deals.

 How far in advance should I book a flight from Vancouver Intl Airport to Thailand?